22OVERSooN/Project1_Realestate_Analysis/README.md

 ## Foundamental Analysis

+Questions: How does property market change during 2019-2021?

 Method: Use yearly and quarterly data and create line chart/scatter plot/bar plot to find if there is any changes on the property market.

 Conclusions: If we only look at the yearly data there should not be much of the change, but base on what we here during the covid, the propery market should have a significant drop, so we dig a little deep to the quarterly data.